adioshun/gitBook_Semantic_Segmentation/selective-search2012.md

 > 하나의 전략으로도 잘 되긴 하지만, 다양한 전략을 사용 하도록 설계

-- Fast to Compute. (빠른 속도)
+Fast to Compute. (빠른 속도)
-The goal of selective search is to yield a set ofpossible object locations for use in a practical object recognitionframework.
+- The goal of selective search is to yield a set of possible object locations for use in a practical object recognition framework.
-The creation of this set should not become acomputational bottleneck, hence our algorithm should be reasonablyfast.
+- The creation of this set should not become a computational bottleneck, hence our algorithm should be reasonably fast.

+### 3.1 Selective Search by Hierarchical Grouping
+We take a hierarchical grouping algorithm to form the basis of our selective search.
+Bottom-up grouping is a popular approach to segmentation [6, 13], hence we adapt it for selective search.
+Because the process of grouping itself is hierarchical, we can naturally generate locations at all scales by continuing the grouping process until the whole image becomes a single region.
+This satisfies the condition of capturing all scales.
+As regions can yield richer information than pixels, we want to use region-based features whenever possible.
+To get a set of small starting regions which ideally do not span multiple objects, we use3.1 Selective Search by Hierarchical Grouping We take a hierarchical grouping algorithm to form the basis of our selective search.
+Bottom-up grouping is a popular approach to segmentation [6, 13], hence we adapt it for selective search.
+Because the process of grouping itself is hierarchical, we can naturally generate locations at all scales by continuing the grouping process until the whole image becomes a single region.
+This satisfies the condition of capturing all scales.
+As regions can yield richer information than pixels, we want to use region-based features whenever possible.
+To get a set of small starting regions which ideally do not span multiple objects, we use